-3.3 Climate: Complementing EURO-CORDEX with CMIP5 using Circulation Weather Types
+3.3 Climate: complementing EURO-CORDEX with CMIP5 using circulation weather types

-The EURO-CORDEX dataset includes only a 5-member subset of all CMIP5 GCMs and might thus not be representative for the entire CMIP5 ensemble.
+The EURO-CORDEX data set includes only a five-member subset of all CMIP5 GCMs and might thus not be representative of the entire CMIP5 ensemble.
 Moreover, subgroups of GCMs can be biased in the same way since they did not develop separately, but along the same lines.
 The most drastic example is the sharing of code by CNRM and EC-EARTH, which are both part of the EURO-CORDEX ensemble and run the same atmosphere module (Knutti et al., 2013).

 Uncertainty in climate projections has been argued to stem from three main sources: (1) natural variability, (2) model uncertainty and (3) scenario uncertainty (Hawkins and Sutton, 2009).
 In some situations the choice of initial conditions also contributes substantially (Hawkins et al., 2016).
 We neglect scenario uncertainty by design of this study since we only focus on the sensitivity to strong climate change (RCP8.5).
-As the importance of natural variability decreases with the time intervals averaged over, model uncertainty is likely to be the dominant source of uncertainty here.
+As the importance of natural variability decreases with the time